Boiler in Driggs, ID

 Pressure Readings While Your Boiler Heats Up

 Pressure levels as your boiler moves from a state of inactivity to active heating shouldn’t swing wildly.
 However, it is completely normal to notice a gradual pressure increase throughout the first hour of operation.
 This movement should range between 0.3 and 0.5 bars.
-Thus, if your boiler pressure was just one bar at rest, it should move upward toward 1.3 bars or 1.5 bars as it heats.
+Thus, if the pressure was just one bar at rest, it should move upward toward 1.3 bars or 1.5 bars as it heats.
 If you notice a rapid and far more significant increase in pressure, contact your HVAC company right away.

 Increases in water pressure when boilers are turned on is the direct result of water expansion.
 As water gets warmer, it takes up more space.
 When the water within a boiler starts moving through the towel rails, radiators, and pipes, both heat gains and pressure increases are expected.